coffee2code/get-custom-field-values/readme.txt

 == Screenshots ==

 1. Screenshot of the plugin's widget configuration.
-1. Screenshot of the plugin's shortcode builder.
+1. Screenshot of the plugin's shortcode builder (not available in the block editor, aka Gutenberg).

 == Installation ==